alexander-bruun/magi/README.md

 # Magi

-**Magi** is a self-hosted, lightweight manga server and reader built for simplicity and performance.
+**Magi** is a self-hosted, lightweight manga & light novel server and reader built for simplicity and performance.
 It helps you organize, index, and read your personal digital manga collection through a modern web interface.

 ![Magi Frontpage](/docs/images/home.png)